Lebowzz/Lebowzz/README.md

 ![Design and Development](https://github.com/Lebowzz/Lebowzz/blob/main/banner.png)

 # Ramy Badran
-I'm Ramy.
-I do design and development.
-I'm all about doing things that are relevant and make human life simpler using technology.
-I also enjoy developing cool stuff in my free time as well as designing friendly interfaces.
+Hey there!
+I'm Ramy a software developer and computer science student at USJ.
+I'm all about doing things that are innovative and using technology to make human life.
+I'm currently working as a freelancer taking on interesting projects where I'm taking care of the architecure, design and development of softwares.
+I also like to practice my hobbies some of which are: 🎾 padel, ✍️ drawing and 🏂 snowboarding which i recently started.

 ## Skills & Experiences:
 * 💻 HTML, CSS, JS